 Merced City, a dynamic and thriving community of more than 80,000 people, offers friendly living with a small feel in a great medium-sized town where you still can find and enjoy an interesting blend of rural and urban environments.
-Merced is centrally located in California and the city offers both a rather convenient, central location and a host of economic, education, and entertaining opportunities and options.
+Merced County is centrally located in California and both the city and the county offer a rather convenient, central location and a host of economic, education, and entertaining opportunities and options.
+So here, we’ll look a little closer at Merced County jobs and economic developments in the area.

 The University of California opened the Merced campus in 2005 which led to interesting new educational, cultural, and economic opportunities adding more activities and challenges to the region’s already-established growth and development.